Sylius/ShopApiPlugin/UPGRADE.md

 * The argument in constructor of `PickupCartRequest` class has been changed from `Request $request `to `string channelCode`.

+* The cart routes have been removed:

+    - `carts/new/multiple-items`
+    - `carts/{token}/multiple-items`

+* The `fromArray` static method has been removed from:

+    - `PutOptionBasedConfigurableItemToCartRequest`
+    - `PutSimpleItemToCartRequest`
+    - `PutVariantBasedConfigurableItemToCartRequest`

 # UPGRADE FROM 1.0.0-beta.17 to 1.0.0-beta.18

 * Customer registration payload changed: